 Academia: From 2000 to 2011, he served as an assistant and associate professor of the Department of Electrical and Computer Engineering, University of Illinois at Urbana-Champaign, where he now holds an Adjunct Professorship.
 He also served as a research professor both in the Decision & Control Group of the Coordinated Science Laboratory and in the Image Formation & Processing Group of the Beckman Institute.
 He was a visiting professor at EECS Department of UC Berkeley during sabbatical in spring 2007.
 From February 2014 to November 2017, he was a professor and then the executive dean of the School of Information Science and Technology of ShanghaiTech University.
-While he was working in China, he had also held several courtesy appointments as Adjunct Professorships at the University of Electronic Science and Technology, the Univeristy of Science and Technology, and Shanghai Jiao Tong University, while working in China.
-He joined the faculty of the EECS Department of University of California at Berkeley in January 2018.
+While he was working in China, he had also held several courtesy appointments as Adjunct Professor at the University of Electronic Science and Technology, the Univeristy of Science and Technology, and Shanghai Jiao Tong University, while working in China.
+He has joined the faculty of the EECS Department of University of California at Berkeley since January 2018.

 Academic Services: He has served as an associate editor of the IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI) from 2007 to 2011, the International Journal of Computer Vision (IJCV) from 2010 to 2014, the IEEE Transactions on Information Theory from 2013 to 2017, and a founding associate editor of SIAM Journal on Imaging Sciences.
 He served on the Senior Editorial Board of IEEE Signal Processing Magazine from 2015 to 2017.
 He has also served as the chief guest editor for special issues for the Proceedings of IEEE and the IEEE Signal Processing Magazine in 2010 and 2011, respectively.
 He currently serves as a founding associate editor for the IMA Journal on Information and Inference since 2012 and for the SIAM Journal on Mathematics of Data Science (SIMODS) since 2018.
 For conferences, he has served many times as Area Chairs for ICCV, CVPR, and NIPS, and the Program Chair for ICCV 2013 (Australia), and General Chair for ICCV 2015 (Chile).